ALECOMANIA

 2.4.
 Selective Free Shipping

-• Offer on high-margin products
+• Reserved for high-margin products

-• Reserved for subscribers or VIP clients
+• Exclusive to subscribers or VIP clients

 • Used during special promotions